 Managing emotional and social consequences

 Following a cancer diagnosis, you may experience emotional and social consequences.
 This could include dealing with a range of emotions like sadness, anxiety, anger, and stress management.
 It can be difficult for people to express their feelings to their loved ones.
-Some people have discovered that talking to an oncology social worker, counsellor, or clergy member can help them create more effective ways of coping with cancer and talking about it.
+Some people have discovered that talking to an oncology social worker, counsellor can help them create more effective ways of coping with cancer and talking about it.

 Managing the Costs of Cancer Treatment

 Cancer treatment can be costly.
 It could be a source of stress and anxiety for cancer patients and their families.
 In addition to treatment expenditures, many people discover that they have additional, unanticipated expenses associated with their care.
 Some people cannot follow or complete their cancer treatment plan due to the high cost of medical care.
-This may jeopardise their health and result in increased bills in the future.
-Patients and their families are urged to speak with a health care team member about financial issues.
+This may jeopardize their health and result in increased bills in the future.
+And so, patients and their families must speak with a health care team member about financial issues.

 Dealing with Obstacles to Care